This Is What A 21st-Century Police State Really Looks Like

 Whenever D. called her grandmother, police would barge in hours later, demanding the elderly woman phone D. back while they were in the room.

-“For god’s sake I’m not going to talk to my 85-year-old grandmother about how to destroy China!”
+“For god’s sake, I’m not going to talk to my 85-year-old grandmother about how to destroy China!”
 D. said, exasperated, sitting across the table from me in a café around the corner from her office.

 After she got engaged, D. invited her extended family, who live in Xinjiang, to her wedding.
 Because it is now nearly impossible for Uighurs to obtain passports, D. ended up postponing the ceremony for months in hopes the situation would improve.